konveyor/kantra/README.md

 # Kantra

-Kantra is an experimental CLI that unifies analysis and transformation capabilities of Konveyor.
+Kantra is a CLI that unifies analysis and transformation capabilities of Konveyor.

 ## Installation
 The easiest way to install Kantra is to get it via the container image.
 To download latest container image, run: